PLEASE MAKE SURE TO CHECK BACK AND READ RULES IN THEIR ENTIRETY PRIOR TO CAPTAIN’S PARTY IN THE EVENT RULES ARE UPDATED!

 *Teams may begin checking in fish at 3pm and must be checked in with a tournament official by VHF Radio Channel 68 no later than 5:00:00pm (5:00:01pm is late and team will be disqualified)

-*Please note, if checking in at Dockside Inn you can only proceed to fish drop off at Causeway Cove by boat (cannot check in fish at Causeway Cove by car)
+*Please note, after checking in at Dockside Inn you can only proceed to fish drop off at Causeway Cove by boat (cannot check in fish at Causeway Cove by car)

 *Teams will first roll past the Tournament Official on dock at Dockside Inn and show their boat #.
 They must also call in to the Tournament Official on VHF radio Channel 68 stating Boat # and Team Name.
 Tournament official must acknowledge your team # on the radio in order to be officially check in.